Skip to Content

 Forecast Discussion

-Light morning winds may limit atmospheric mixing and dispersion of urban fine particulate matter long enough at the surface in portions of Far West Texas to raise the overall daily PM2.5/PM10 AQIs to the lower end of the "Moderate" range in parts of the El Paso area.
+Light morning winds and lower morning vertical mixing heights across portions of far West Texas and the Big Bend region could result in the daily PM2.5 AQI reaching the lower end of the "Moderate" range in parts of the Big Bend and El Paso areas.

-Fine urban particulate levels owing to limited dispersion from light morning winds over portions of Far West Texas may be enough to increase the daily PM2.5 AQI to the lower end of the "Moderate" range in parts of the El Paso area.
+Light morning winds and an overnight temperature inversion, limiting morning atmospheric mixing, followed by gusty afternoon conditions across portions of far West Texas may be enough to raise the overall daily PM2.5 AQI to the lower end of the "Moderate" range in parts of the El Paso area.

 Envelope icon for e-mail sign up Sign up for email updates